rickypinci/performance-antipattern-models-qn/README.md

-# QN-based Modeling and Analysis of Software PerformanceA ntipatterns for Cyber-Physical Systems (Repository)
+# QN-based Modeling and Analysis of Software Performance Antipatterns for Cyber-Physical Systems (Repository)
-This is a replication package for the paper titled "QN-based Modeling and Analysis of Software PerformanceAntipatterns for Cyber-Physical Systems" and accepted for the 12th ACM/SPEC International Conference on Performance Engineering (ICPE 2021).
+This is a replication package for the paper titled "QN-based Modeling and Analysis of Software Performance Antipatterns for Cyber-Physical Systems" and accepted for the 12th ACM/SPEC International Conference on Performance Engineering (ICPE 2021).
 The pre-print of this paper is publicly available [here](https://bit.ly/3asFJyX).

 ## Authors
-Riccardo Pinciroli - Gran Sasso Science Institute<br/>
+Riccardo Pinciroli - Gran Sasso Science Institute (Italy)<br/>
-Connie U. Smith - Performance Engineering Services<br/>
+Connie U. Smith - Performance Engineering Services (USA)<br/>
-Catia Trubiani - Gran Sasso Science Institute
+Catia Trubiani - Gran Sasso Science Institute (Italy)

 ## Abstract
 Identifying performance problems in modern software systems is nontrivial, even more so when looking at specific application domains, such as cyber-physical systems.
 The heterogeneity of software and hardware components makes the process of performance evaluation more challenging, and traditional software performance engineering techniques may fail while dealing with interacting and heterogeneous components.